MicrosoftDocs/windows-insider/wip/at-home/troubleshooting.md

 Insider Preview builds do expire eventually.
 Staying up to date is key to avoiding security risks, which is why expiration dates are important.

 If your device is on an expiring build, you'll start getting notifications letting you know that you need to update.
-Go to **[Settings > Update & Security](https://aka.ms/WIPWindowsUpdate)** and select **Check for Updates** to get the latest update available in your channel.
+Go to **[Settings > Update & Security > Windows Update](https://aka.ms/WIPWindowsUpdate)** and select **Check for Updates** to get the latest update available in your channel.

 If you aren't seeing any updates available, you might need to adjust your settings or do a clean install.
 [Learn more about what to do if you're not seeing updates and your build is expiring.](https://docs.microsoft.com/windows-insider/at-home/build-expiration)